-Your new CanyonTM ST310 is painted with Forest High Temperature Paint that cures during the first few firings.
+Your new Performer[TM] 210 is painted with a high temperature paint that cures during the first few firings.
 We recommend that you put your stove through a regimen of three burns.
 The first two should last for 20 minutes each at 250 degrees (the stove should be allowed to cool completely between each burn).
 The third should be a burn of at least 450 degrees F. for 45-60 minutes.
-The paint will become soft, gummy, and emit non-toxic smoke during these burns.
+The paint will become soft, gummy and emit non-toxic smoke during these burns.
 After the stove cools down for the third time, the paint will harden.
-DO NOT BUILD A LARGE ROARING FIRE UNTIL THIS CURING EFFECT IS COMPLETE OR YOU MAY DAMAGE THE FINISH OF YOUR STOVE.
-Spray can touch-ups should be done only with Forest brand paint, available from all Lennox Hearth Products dealers.
+D0 NOT BUILD A LARGE ROARING FIRE UNTIL THIS CUR-ING EFFECT IS COMPLETE OR YOU MAY DAMAGE THE FINISH OF YOUR STOVE.
+Spray can touch-ups should be done only with a high temperature stove paint (cat. no. 70K99), available from all Lennox Hearth Products dealers.